 Watch: The Fabulous Moolah becomes a champion once again in 1999

 If speaking only about in-ring accomplishments, few could touch The Fabulous Moolah in her dominance of women’s wrestling and her overall influence on the sport, regardless of her actual wrestling talent or lack thereof.

 But through the years, many rumors and disturbing anecdotes have surfaced.
 Former trainees have been very vocal in expressing their dislike of how Moolah allegedly treated them and how she handled their business.
 Some might say Moolah considered it to be HER business as well.

 Things got out of hand when WWE announced that for WrestleMania 34, they would be having "The Fabulous Moolah Memorial Battle Royal."
 The fan response was mostly negative, and it just escalated with online posts, basically crucifying Moolah.

-Allegations of her trainees’ mistreatment, shady business dealings, and even many saying that she drugged and pimped out her girls spread like wildfire.
+Allegations of her trainees’ mistreatment, shady business dealings, and even many saying that she pimped out her girls spread like wildfire.
 Even Snickers, an exclusive presenting partner for WrestleMania 34, deemed the usage of Moolah’s name in the event "unacceptable."

 A few days later, WWE opted to remove Moolah’s name from the battle royal and issued this statement:

 "After further consideration, we believe it’s best to proceed with the name ‘WrestleMania Women’s Battle Royal.’
 What remains most important is that this historic match is part of WWE’s unwavering commitment to the Women’s Division."